Hierarchical Adversarial Bandits for Online Configuration Optimization: Conclusion

 \section{Conclusion}

-This paper introduced a novel nonstochastic, metric-based MAB framework to address the challenge of optimizing decisions in dynamic environments with large, structured action spaces, such as automated system configuration.
+\revisionKDD{This paper introduced a practical hierarchical MAB framework to address the challenge of optimizing decisions} in dynamic environments with large, structured action spaces, such as automated system configuration.
 We proposed \EXP32, a hierarchical algorithm that leverages the clustered, Lipschitz nature of the action space.
 Our theoretical analysis demonstrated that \EXP32 achieves robust worst-case performance, matching traditional methods, while offering significant improvements when the underlying structure is favorable, as demonstrated by an improved regret bound under Lipschitz conditions.
 Importantly, these theoretical findings were validated through both simulations and experiments on a real storage system, confirming \EXP32's ability to achieve lower regret and faster convergence in practice.
-Future work includes exploring adaptive clustering techniques, multilevel hierarchies of clusters, and studying the setting where multiple arms can be sampled in parallel.
+Future work includes exploring adaptive clustering techniques, multilevel hierarchies of clusters, and studying distributed settings.